jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Try it by itself with no changes applied.
   - I wonder if we have to split up our cocci script to run in stages

+- not catching wrappers
+  - Missed `static void drbd_debugfs_remove(struct debugfs_node **dp)` in `drivers/block/drbd/drbd_debugfs.c`.
+Is it because of `static`?
+  - Might need two passes: one to transform wrappers, and then we can use the wrappers in the next pass
+- We should easily be able to catch declaration + assignment to a debugfs function because we have both `var` and `f` (do this in addition to `= NULL`)
+- Try to catch function arguments in an enclosing function (might be super hard)
+- In `gpu/drm/nouveau/nvkm/subdev/gsp/r535.c` `create_debugfs()`, there is a dentry that should be clearly transformed but isn't
 - v2 cocci problems:
   - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.
     - Similar with struct fields.